elastio/roxide/README.md

 Note that the version numbers from `rust-rocksdb` were reset when we make a fork.
 That project set the version of `librocksdb-sys` to correspond with the version of RocksDB that it wrapped, but we don't do that.

+## Required Dependencies

+- This requires `liburing` be present to enable async I/O support.
+On Fedora that's the `liburing-devel` package.

 # Credits